-This brief tutorial will show you how to close (quit) any currently running Apps on your iPad, iPhone or iPod Touch (with instructions for iOS 9 and earlier versions).
+This brief tutorial will show you how to close (quit) any currently running Apps on your iPhone, iPad or iPod Touch.

 The method used to close an open App (or game) on an iPhone or iPad has been pretty much the same since multitasking came to iOS.
 It’s a tiny bit different based on the device you have – an iPhone/iPad/iPod Touch with a Home button or an iPhone/iPad without a Home button.